nolanerck/MuraGoogleNewsSitemaps/readme.txt

 Thank you to Grant Shepert / Meld Solutions for providing the original source code and granting permission to modify it as needed.

+NOTE: As of March 2017 I've stopped testing for Mura 6 support.
+As I add some new features this plugin will only be supported on Mura 7+.
+There is now a "v6" branch with all of the original Mura 6 code you can use for support on older sites.